mbaumer/us_hep_funding/docs/_states/NH.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  4  Office of Science contracts, totalling  $36,734.21 Who have these contracts gone to?
+In the past 5 years, this state has received:
+4 Office of Science contracts, totalling $36,734.21

                                                  Amount ($)
 vendorname                          fiscal_year
 DOCUMENT MANAGEMENT SOLUTIONS, INC. 2012           21336.21